 A closer look at your family structure will help you theorize where certain problems may be coming from, and give you important clues as to where you can begin to address them.
 The relationship system in which you live is crucial to your emotional well-being.
 Many people are not aware of this at all and look for the causes of the problems only in themselves - a big mistake, which only unnecessarily hinders the solution of the problem.

 A genogram and all the information it provides will help you better understand your own personality and help you gain self-knowledge.
 Thus they form the perfect basis for a Coaching.
 In order to be able to develop yourself further, you must first know where you stand and how you got there: this is exactly what a genogram can show you.

 Understanding your own personality better and working on your personal development - this is one of the most important reasons why it is worthwhile to create a genogram.
 The more generations you record in it, the easier it will be for you to trace certain patterns and put them into a larger context.
 You may find that certain behaviors have been repeated throughout the generations and apply to you as well.

-There may be certain issues that never come up and you may finally learn why.
+There may be certain issues that never come up and you finally learn why.
 You may also be able to better understand certain decisions that one of your ancestors made.
-At the same time you will recognize and realize what influence they have had on your own life and your personality development so far.
+At the same time, you realize and recognize what influence they have had on your own life and your personality development so far.
 Connections will finally become transparent and you will be able to push your further development in a targeted way.
 Where is there still room for improvement?
-Where are the limits perhaps already reached and which fears could slow you down on your way?
+Where are the limits perhaps already reached and which Fears could slow you down on your way?